iures/daiv-worklog/README.md

 This plugin requires the following configuration:

-- worklog.directory: The directory where the worklog files are stored.
+- `worklog.directory`: The directory where the worklog files are stored.

 You can configure these settings when you first run daiv after installing the plugin.

 ## Usage

-After installation, the plugin will be automatically loaded when you start daiv.
+After installation, the plugin will be automatically loaded when you run `daiv standup`.

+### Standup Context

+The plugin integrates with daiv's standup functionality, allowing you to generate reports of your work items within specific time ranges.
+In order to do this, it looks for any files created in the configured worklog directory and uses the file modification time to determine when the work was logged.
+The plugin then reads the contents of the file and adds to the standup context.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.